GSS-Cogs/dataengineer-walkthrough/csvcubed-usage/simple-transform-methods/Converting to csvqlib.md

-# csvwlib-flavoured transforms
+# csvcubed-flavoured transforms
-This only so far covers how to convert existing `gss-utils` transformations to new-style csvwlib transforms.
+This only so far covers how to convert existing `gss-utils` transformations to new-style csvcubed transforms.

 ## Example 1 - Single-measure dataset with virtual measure/units
-The `DEFRA-B5-Water-bodies-achieving-sustainable-abstraction-criteria` dataset has been converted to the new csvwlib-flavoured methods for CSV-W generation.
+The `DEFRA-B5-Water-bodies-achieving-sustainable-abstraction-criteria` dataset has been converted to the new csvcubed-flavoured methods for CSV-W generation.
 These changes involve adopting new conventions regarding the naming of files and how to mange the transform.
 The generation of the csv-w exists outside of the transform python file for now.

 The dataset is a basic csv file comprised of a known character encoding and three columns.